 “He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, and to proclaim the year of the Lord’s favor.”
 Luke 4:18-19.

-Our Lord and Savior Jesus Christ commissioned His followers to proclaim His name and carry the Gospel to all nations, and ophthalmic surgery mission projects provide an excellent platform for achieving this goal.
+Our Lord and Savior Jesus Christ commissioned His followers to proclaim His name and carry the Gospel to all nations as His witnesses, and ophthalmic surgery provides an excellent platform for achieving this goal.
 Unlike most fields in medicine that require long-term follow up and repetitive treatments in order to attain favorable patient outcomes, ophthalmic surgery offers rapid and substantial functional improvement with limited postoperative care often after just a single operation.
 Cataracts are responsible for millions of people losing their vision each year in developing countries and remain the number one cause of blindness in the world, yet they are potentially curable with surgery.
 In the United States, cataract surgery can often be performed in less than 15 minutes with a greater than 99% success rate, and a vast majority of patients experience beneficial effects of the restored vision on the very first postoperative day without further rehabilitation.
 However, a lack of effective governing, an inadequate number of properly trained eye surgeons, and limited financial resources sadly deny the majority of people residing in developing countries access to cataract surgery.
 These challenges make ophthalmic surgery a particularly attractive discipline to the missionary arena.

 Ryan Rush, MD